-The best one where you can submit your short stories for recurring income or royalty are:
+The best one where you can submit your short stories for recurring income or royalty is:

-Amazon Kindle Direct Publishing (KDP) is a platform by Amazon which offers an author to publish a book on Amazon for free.
+Amazon Kindle Direct Publishing (KDP) is a platform by Amazon which allows authors to publish a book on Amazon for free.

 You can self-publish your short stories as a paperback or in an ebook format without spending a single penny.

-It’s a digital platform uses by both self-published authors as well as by the publishers.
+It’s a digital platform used by both self-published authors as well as by the publishers.

-Thus there is a lot of chance that you could be able to sell multiple copies across the globe and make money writing short stories.
+Thus, there is a good chance you will be able to sell multiple copies across the globe and make money writing short stories.

-Amazon KDP also ranks your eBook based on the number of sells.
+Amazon KDP also ranks your eBook based on the number of sales.

-And if you can make it to the top 100 rankings on your selected category you will automatically sell more copies without even spending anything on promoting your stories.
+And if you can make it to the top 100 rankings in your selected category you will automatically sell more copies without even spending anything on promoting your stories.